 Joining the Team

-We often have vacancies for paramedics, neonatal nurses and doctors.
+We often have vacancies for ambulanc crew, neonatal nurses and doctors.
 As well as providing neonatal transfers, all clinical staff are encouraged to be involved in teaching, training and simulation, case discussions and service improvment as a multidisciplinary team.

 Those considering applying for an NTS job should arrange one or more days observing (please see the ride-along page) which will help you decide whether it is right for you and give useful insights for the application process and interviews.

-Nurses are expected to be a Senior Band 6 or 7.
+Nurses are expected to be a Senior Band 6.
 Those with transport experience who wish to join the staff bank can contact NTS directly.
 NTS nurses will undertake elective transfer of stable, non-ventilated babies along with a paramedic, and emergency transfers along with a doctor and a paramedic or technician.

 Vacancies for permanent posts are advertised at NHS Jobs via the Royal London Hospital.
 Secondments from other tertiary units are also possible.